gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/action_confirmation_note.md

 This note defines the missing operational loop in the emerging TU / TU+ / cortexLLM architecture.

+This loop should be read as an operational expression of RGPx, not as a mere fast/slow cognitive control scheme.

 The central claim is:

 > Prediction is not enough.
 A viable architecture needs an action-confirmation loop in which predicted trains are enacted, returned traces are compared against expectation, and mismatch reshapes the choreography field.